vanatteveldt/VU-R-Course/README.md

 The interactive part is 10:30 - 12:00 for the morning session and 14:30 - 16:00 for the afternoon session.
 Please make sure that you have read the background reading, watched the introduction, and played a little bit on your own before that time so you have your questions ready for the Q&A.

+* Asking questions

+Beside the interactive sessions, you are encouraged to ask questions using [https://github.com/vanatteveldt/VU-R-Course/issues/new](github issues).
+Before posting a question, [https://github.com/vanatteveldt/VU-R-Course/issues](have a look at the existing issues) to see whether your question has been answered already!

 * Topics

+The table below (will) contain links to the videos, background reading, and handouts.

 | Time | Session | Background | Handouts |
 | --- | --- | --- | --- |